-- 36. The design brief for the new homes will be developed in consultation with the 'user client' officers and make it clear that the council is seeking developments that are not only attractive and functional in their design but also durable and easy to maintain with low running costs. - 37.
+- 35. The design brief for the new homes will be developed in consultation with the 'user client' officers and make it clear that the council is seeking developments that are not only attractive and functional in their design but also durable and easy to maintain with low running costs. - 36.
 The council is an officially accredited London Living Wage (LLW) Employer and is committed to ensuring that contractors engaged by the council to provide works or services within Southwark pay their staff at a minimum rate equivalent to the LLW rate.
 The 11,000 new homes programme is a strategically important undertaking for the council and its benefits are expected to be realised in a number of ways, including the recruitment of qualified staff, retention of staff and an improved service delivery to the council.
-Niblock have confirmed as part of their tender return that they pay their directly employed staff and subcontractors the LLW and have processes in place to monitor this.
+Niblock have confirmed as part of their tender return that they pay their directly employed staff and subcontractors the LLW and have processes in place to monitor this. - 37.
+Following award, quality improvements and costs implications linked to the payment of LLW will be monitored as part of the contract review process.